Ren Sato (politician): Career

 In 1974, after graduating from Meiji University, Sato worked for Lawmaker Masumi Esaki as a Secretary of the House of Representatives (assistant to member).

 In 1985 he was appointed as Director of Nakatsu Cosmos Electric Co., Ltd.

 Finally, in 2001, after his first failed run for the House of Representatives, Sato was appointed as the Chairman of the Oita Prefecture Shaolin Temple Kempo Federation.

 Political career

 Sato’s first attempt at becoming a politician was when he ran unsuccessfully for mayor of Nakatsu, Ōita in 1987.
 Finally, in 1991, he achieved his first political success when he was elected to the assembly of Ōita Prefecture, representing the Nakatsu City constituency.
 He served three terms until 2000.

 After an initial unsuccessful run in 2000, Sato was elected to the House of Representatives for the first time in 2003.
 He served two terms until 2009.

-During his first term, Sato served on the Special Committee on Security, the Soecial Committee on Youth Issues, and the Special Committee on Dealing with Armed Attacks.
+During his first term, Sato served on the Special Committee on Security, the Special Committee on Youth Issues, and the Special Committee on Dealing with Armed Attacks.